k88hudson/git-flight-rules/README.md

-# Flight rules for git
+# Flight rules for Git

 #### What are "flight rules"?

-A [guide for astronauts](http://www.jsc.nasa.gov/news/columbia/fr_generic.pdf) (now, programmers using git) about what to do when things go wrong.
+A [guide for astronauts](http://www.jsc.nasa.gov/news/columbia/fr_generic.pdf) (now, programmers using Git) about what to do when things go wrong.

 >  *Flight Rules* are the hard-earned body of knowledge recorded in manuals that list, step-by-step, what to do if X occurs, and why.
 Essentially, they are extremely detailed, scenario-specific standard operating procedures. [...]